LeonisX/yoda-stories-translation-tool/documents/dta-format.md

 * `VERS`: all 4 bytes of this section store the value `512`.
 * `ZONE`: the first 2 bytes of this section indicate the total number of zones in the file: `658`.

+We will study the sections in order of their importance, gradually learning the structure of the game.

 **_If you took part in the development of the game, you know some intriguing details, you can add to this documentation, or you know the answer to one of the questions asked,